miaozhang2025/miaozhang2025.github.io/index.md

 author_profile: true
 ---

 Hello!
 My name is Miao Zhang (张苗).
-I am currently a lecturer at Nanjing University of Information Science and Technology.
+I am currently an associate professor at Nanjing University of Information Science and Technology.
 I received my Ph.D. in Atmospheric Science from the Institute of Atmospheric Physics, Chinese Academy of Sciences and subsequently worked as a State Scholarship Postdoctoral Fellow at University of California, Berkeley.

 My research focuses on drought dynamics, vegetation–climate interactions, and machine learning–based drought forecasting.